Skip to content

 Cherry blossom season is fleeting, but these Sakura Sugar Cookies capture its beauty in a cookie you can bake all year long.
 Made with real Japanese cherry blossoms, they’re delicately floral, lightly sweet, and as elegant as spring itself.
 The subtle sakura flavor melts into the buttery cookie base, creating a treat that is both refined and irresistibly comforting.

-Like all recipes inspired by The Master Cookie method, these cookies are wonderfully simple to make.
+Like all recipes inspired by our Master Cookie Recipe, these cookies are wonderfully simple to make.
 The dough uses melted butter—not creamed butter—and a touch of oil, which gives each cookie its signature texture: crisp on the outside and soft, almost fudgy on the inside.
 Every ingredient is measured directly into the bowl in grams, so there are no measuring cups, no sifting, and no fuss.
 It’s precise, efficient, and foolproof.
+This cookie recipe also includes a gluten-free version with just one easy change.

 This recipe reflects The Master Pantry philosophy of thoughtful, sustainable baking.
 Choosing high-quality sakura blossoms and responsibly sourced pantry staples elevates both flavor and freshness while supporting growers who prioritize care and transparency.